paige-arsene-cayt-nlp-project/games-nlp/README.md

 # Predicting Coding Language in 'Games' Readmes
 ### By: Arsene Boundaone, Cayt Schlichting, Paige Rackley

-*Audience: Target audience for our project is the Codeup Data Science cohort/instructors.
+Target audience for our project is the Codeup Data Science cohort and instructors.

 <hr style="background-color:silver;height:3px;" />